Safety Features Shouldn't Hurt You

 - The airbags deployed in a low-impact crash

 - The sensor failed and deployed the airbags without the presence of a crash

 The timing of deployment is crucial.
 When airbags deploy even a second too late, the passenger or driver’s head is now too close to the airbag.
 The momentum the airbag carries during impact causes serious injuries, and in some cases, can be fatal.

 Types of Airbag Injuries

-Due to the high velocity of an airbag in deployment as well as the multitude of body parts exposed to its force, it is possible for many injuries to occur.
+Due to the high velocity of an airbag in deployment as well as the multitude of body parts exposed to its force, it is possible for many types of injuries to occur.